ANNE VACHELL (1542-1612+)

 Johanna and Anna Vivian, or Vyvyan, were the twin daughters of John Vivian of Arralas and Trelowarren, Cornwall (d.
 September 28, 1564), the elder of two brothers with the same name.
-Their mother, Johanna, was the widow of a man named Harrye, of Ladock, and after Vivian died, she married Peter Bennett.
+Their mother, Johanna, was the widow of a man named Harrye.
 There had been attempts to disinherit the elder John Vivian after his father died in 1562.
 Although he was said to be of weak mind, he was declared the lawful son and heir.
-That left the twins as wealthy co-heiresses at the age of two.
-Since the Vivian family stood to suffer a considerable financial loss if they could not keep control of the girls’ wardships and the right to choose their husbands, the younger John Vivian (c.1526-1577) concealed the elder’s death and kept the girls with him for the next ten years, cared for by his wife, Anne Mallett (c.1529-1592).
+That left the twins wealthy co-heiresses at the age of two.
+Since the Vivian family stood to suffer a considerable financial loss if they could not keep control of the girls’ wardships and the right to choose their husbands, the younger John Vivian (c.1526-1577) concealed the elder’s death and kept the girls with him for the next ten years.
+Their mother remarried so they were cared for by his wife, Anne Mallett (c.1529-1592).
 In 1574, John Cosgarne the Elder of Ladock (d. before September 28, 1577), whose son had just married Christian Vivian, daughter of John’s first cousin (Michael Vivian of Skyburlowe, Cornwall), learned of this deception and reported the matter to Sir William Cecil, who was in charge of the Court of Wards.
-On July 7, 1574 an inquisition post mortem was held for the girls’ father and administration of the estate during their minority was granted to his cousin, John Cosgarne of Boswidell (d. before February 15, 1599), Christian Vivian’s husband.
+On July 7, 1574, an inquisition post mortem was held for the girls’ father and administration of the estate during their minority was granted to his cousin, John Cosgarne of Boswidell (d. before February 15, 1599), Christian Vivian’s husband.
 John Chynoweth’s account of these events in Tudor Cornwall appears to have confused the gentlemen involved, identifying Hannibal Vivian (d.1610), the younger John Vivian’s son, as the one who concealed the truth for ten years.
-He also says it was the elder Cosgarne who was granted the wardships of both girls and brought them to London, but the inquisition post mortem is quite clear that it is the son.
-Entries in the History of Parliament also support the identifications I give here.
-In 1577, Hannibal Vivian does enter the picture.
-He had married Philippa Tremayne (c.1555-1612) on January 20, 1574.
-He kidnapped the twins in Fleet Street and took them back to Cornwall.
+He also says it was the elder Cosgarne who was granted the wardships of both girls and brought them to London, but the inquisition post mortem is quite clear that it was the son.
+In 1577, Hannibal Vivian kidnapped the twins in Fleet Street and took them back to Cornwall.
 It was said he kept them hidden in caves.
-John Cosgarne took the case to the Court of Wards and received a ruling in his favor, but Hannibal Vivian then brought a charge of rape against him.
-By the time Cosgarne established his innocence, the girls had been married to men Vivian had chosen for them.
+John Cosgarne took the case to the Court of Wards and received a ruling in his favor.
+Vivian then brought a charge of rape against him.
+By the time Cosgarne established his innocence, the girls had been married to the men Vivian chose for them.
 Johanna married Peter Hearne on January 14, 1578 at Trelowarren.
 Her sister Anna married John Treludvas the following day.
 According to several online genealogy sites, Johanna married her second husband, Nicholas Phillips (March 11, 1559-February 3, 1620) on August 3, 1584 and they had a son, also named Nicholas (1586-1615).
 These same sites, however, identify Johanna as the daughter of the younger John Vivian and his wife, Anne Mallett.
 One of these sites gives her birthdate as September 6, 1562.
 They indicate she died at Horsham, West Sussex.

 ANNA VON OLDENBURG (November 14, 1501-September 24, 1575)